informationgrid/ingrid-editor/README.md

 The following behaviours for the Jenkins project have to be applied:

-* Advanced clone behaviours
+- Advanced clone behaviours
-  * to fetch tags so that the correct version is calculated
+  - to fetch tags so that the correct version is calculated
-* Check out to matching local branch
+- Check out to matching local branch
-  * to get branch information for creating correct tag for docker image
+  - to get branch information for creating correct tag for docker image

 # FAQ

 ## Error after login: ERR_TOO_MANY_REDIRECTS

-Check if the keycloak.credentials.secret is correct.
-The logs should tell if the secret is not correct and show a message "Failed to turn code into token"

-## Still having the error: ERR_TOO_MANY_REDIRECTS

-Another problem occurs when running Keycloak and Application in a docker container on your local machine.
+A problem occurs when running Keycloak and Application in a docker container on your local machine.
 Then it's important that the access to the keycloak instance is the same for the backend as in the frontend in the browser, which happens actually on the local machine (not inside docker).
 Therefore you need to configure "/etc/hosts" file or under windows "c:\Windows\System32\Drivers\etc\hosts" and add the following entry:

 > 127.0.0.1 keycloak

 In your docker-compose file you would then use for your app the environment variable "KEYCLOAK_URL=http://keycloak:8080/auth" to access keycloak in the container.
 Moreover make sure the port mapping is the same "8080:8080" otherwise keycloak won't be able to map correctly.

 ## Add a new keycloak user

-When adding a new keycloak user, make sure to assign the correct roles: admin, superadmin Do not forget to assign the client-roles as well: realm-management -> view-users (or manage-users) and view-real (for using user-management page).
+When adding a new keycloak user, make sure to assign the correct roles: ige-user (needed!) and optional ige-user-manager or ige-super-admin